Breast Implant Removal

 Why Breast Implant Removal Surgery?

-Compared with augmentation, the numbers of women choosing to have their implants removed is quite low.
+Compared with augmentation, the numbers of women choosing to have their implants removed has been increasing.

 The 22 Plastic Surgery Difference